 The EF 200 2.8L USM is small, light, tough, discreet, fast and delivers optical quality in spades.
 For discriminating hikers, travelers and amateurs this lens deliverers quality without breaking their shoulder (and bank) and can take the knocks they dish out.
 Plus, it works well with both film and digital bodies.

-This wonderful lens sell new for $650 new making it an "L" of a bargain.
-If you find yourself mainly using the long end of a 70-200 telezoom, the EF 200 2.8L USM or EF 200 2.8L USM II may be the ideal lens.
-Highly recommended.
+If you find yourself mainly using the long end of a 70-200 telezoom, the EF 200 2.8L USM may be ideal for you.

 Focal Length: 200 mm

 Lens Construction: 9 elements in 7 groups with 2 UD elements